ohiosveryown/proportional.design/content/timeline/hello-world.md

 ![CMS UI](https://res.cloudinary.com/da32ufmnf/image/upload/f_auto,q_50/v1640915382/proportional.design-v2/v2/04_cer2xq.png)

 Site optimization was also an important consideration.
-All the images are served through Cloudinary, a cdn I’ve used in the past and I have a couple automations setup; including image compression.
-So whenever I’m in the CMS and I upload an image, it gets compressed and served in the optimal image format per the device of the end viewer.
+All the images are served through Cloudinary, a cdn I’ve used in the past.
+I have a couple automations setup: including image compression.
+Whenever I’m in the CMS and I upload an image, it gets compressed and served in the optimal image format per the device of the end viewer.

 ![Google PageSpeed](https://res.cloudinary.com/da32ufmnf/image/upload/v1641530341/proportional.design-v2/v2/ueij4njuahagukdgx4rx.jpg)